Building Custom AI assistants and AI support with Theia AI

 Custom LLM Provider

-To support a specific LLM, you basically need to provide an implementation of the interface ‘LanguageModel’, which provides an abstraction between agents and the underlying LLM.
-This Language Model is then registered at the ‘LanguageModelRegistry’, to make it retrievable for agents, e.g. like this:
+To support a specific LLM API, you basically need to provide an implementation of the interface ‘LanguageModel’, which provides an abstraction between agents and the underlying LLM.
+This language model implementation then needs to be registered at the ‘LanguageModelRegistry’, to make it retrievable for agents as follows:

 If you want to allow the user to configure the LLM provider, e.g. change the URL or the available models, consider integrating your LLM provider with Theias preference system.